Posted by Darryl Payne in Smoky Mountains

 If you're heading to the mountains on vacation this spring or summer, remember that there are a lot of cabins in Tennessee from which to choose.
 Price and location should always be factors, of course, but there are also several questions that you might want to ask the property management company or owner before signing on the dotted line.
-This week, we’ll look at issues pertaining to the immediate environment surrounding your cabin.
+First, determine the immediate environment surrounding your cabin.

 What types of roads lead to the cabin?
 Are they steep?
 One lane or two?
 Are the roads paved or gravel or some combination of the two?
 Will I need a four-wheel-drive vehicle to get to my cabin?